Garethus/e-commerce-back-end/README.md

 ## Description

-This is a back end for an e-commerce site.
+This is a back-end for an e-commerce site.
 Express.js API was configured to use Sequelize to interact with a MySQL database

 ## Table of Contents